 Adhering to decided upon schedules is required as well as acting in an ethically manner.
 This includes maintaining academic integrity and adhering to regulations and rules as they apply to plagiarism.

-AA.33 MODULE DESCRIPTOR: TRAUMA AND EMERGENCY CARE
+AA.32 MODULE DESCRIPTOR: TRAUMA AND EMERGENCY CARE

 Module title: Trauma and Emergency Care

-Subject code: MNTE 3829
+Subject code: NNTE 3829

+NQF level: 8

 Contact hours: 2 x 14weeks

+Credits: 8

+Prereguisites: NNGN3780